gbisco/Shinkansen-Travel-Experience-Hackathon/README.md

 The output file is a CSV file with the predicted results for each model.
 The CVS contains ID numbers and a column with satisfaction prediction values (0 - Not satisfied / 1 - satisfied)

 # User notes
-Results shows GXboost to be the best model, yet accuracy could be improved with different data handling and hyperparameters.
+Results shows XGboost to be the best model, yet accuracy could be improved with different data handling and hyperparameters.
 Running a grid search is reccomended fot each model.